ABridoux/BooleanExpressionEvaluation/README.md

 ```

-You can remove if you want the default operators, by calling the proper `Operator.removeDefault[Operator_Name]()` method.
+You can remove if you want the default operators, by calling the proper `Operator.removeFromModels(:)` method.
 You can also directly override the behavior of a default operator, by updating the `Operator.models`  set with an operator which has the same description.

 <u>Note</u><br>
 As it is not possible for now to restrict a closure signature to a protocol without specifying the type as generic in the structure, we cannot allow only `Comparable` operands in an operator `evaluate` closure.
 Nonetheless, only strings, boolean and double are allowed as operands in this framework now.
 Moreover, you might want to compare a double and a string, with an opeator like `count` for example.
 This would no be possible if the two operands were comparable with the same type.